clamuschowderus/pogobattles/README.md

 Two main methods to run: pogobattles.Main.main() for simulations or pogobattles.PrintMain.main() to print out GAME_MASTER information.

-Adjust BASE_FOLDER value to resource folder location in both pogobattles.Main and pogobattles.PrintMain
+Point BASE_FOLDER value to the resource folder location in both pogobattles.Main and pogobattles.PrintMain

 Play with the parameters in pogobattles.Main to get different results.
+Should be pretty stright forward.
+If you need more explanation read-on.

 pogobattles.ranking.RankingsCalculator has a few methods that take different parameters to drive the results.
 I'll list them down here: